jenifferYingyiWu/jenifferyingyiwu.github.io/README.md

-# CG Artist
+# World-Class CG Artist

 <p>
-    <font size="8"> Dear All, </font>
+    <font size="8"> Hello everyone, </font>
 </p>
 <p>
-    <font size="6"> As a world-renowned CG artist versed in AI technology, I have an unwavering passion for painting.
-With 13 years of software development experience, I never gave up on my CG art dreams.
-I boldly showcase my unique talents and characteristics, pursuing my dreams and goals. </font>
+    <font size="6"> As a globally recognized CG artist with a deep expertise in artificial intelligence, I have an unwavering passion for art that has driven me throughout my career.
+With 13 years of software development experience, I’ve never let go of my CG art dreams.
+I’m proud to showcase my unique talents and characteristics as I relentlessly pursue my goals. </font>
 </p>
 <p>
-    <font size="6"> I am deeply interested in concept design, Maya modeling, and Unreal Engine.
-I am passionate about combining traditional Chinese ink painting with CG art.
-This fusion breathes new life into centuries-old Chinese art, creating unique and innovative forms. </font>
+    <font size="6"> My interests span across concept design, original artwork painting, Blender 3D modeling, sculpting, and Unreal Engine 5.4.
+I’m particularly passionate about blending traditional Chinese ink painting with CG art.
+This fusion breathes new life into centuries-old Chinese artistry, creating something truly unique and innovative. </font>
 </p>
 <p>
-    <font size="6"> I aspire to connect with CG artists worldwide, engaging in creative discussions and exploring CG art portfolios.
-I am eager to share my portfolio and foster a healthy, harmonious, open, and inclusive CG art ecosystem.
+    <font size="6"> I’m eager to connect with CG artists from around the globe, engage in creative discussions, and explore diverse portfolios.
+I look forward to sharing my work and helping to build a healthy, harmonious, open, and inclusive CG art ecosystem.
 Together, we can push the boundaries of creativity. </font>
 </p>
 <img height="50" width="50" src="images/cute_smiley.png"/>